laurinalastella/surfs_up/README.md

 ## December temperatures are lower than June temperatures, as would be expected.
 But the average is similar, from 71 in December to 75 in June.

-## The surf and ice cream shop would probably not see significant changes in customers, based on temperatures alone.
+## The business would probably not see significant changes in customers, based on temperatures alone.

-## Other queries recommended for deeper understanding.
+## Other queries recommended for deeper understanding:

 ### 1. Precipitation statistics would help determine how many days of business may be lost to rain in each season, despite the ambient temperature.